TheVave/Sharp/README.md

 ### BUILDING ###
 ---------------------------------------------------------

-To build, do all the normal things to build, and make sure to copy over all .glsl files to [output directory]\Shaders, and make them with a .shdr file extention, and also copy over glfw.dll to the output directory.
+To build, do all the normal things to build, and make sure to copy over all .glsl files to [output directory]\Shaders, and also copy over glfw.dll to the output directory.

 ### PLATFORM SUPPORT ###
 ---------------------------------------------------------

 Currently SharpPhysics only runs on Windows, because the glfw.dll file isn't compatible with other Operating Systems.
+#### UPDATE ####
+Soon it may be compatible with MacOS and Linux at some point.

 ### PERFORMANCE ###
 ---------------------------------------------------------